 - He is stabilizing, or limiting his degrees of freedom, by bracing his right elbow on his right knee and resting his chin firmly on his left knee.

 Today, Devin is at his physical therapy re-evaluation.
 As mentioned, his main activity to support his health and well-being/participation is fishing.
-He beams when he mentions that every Saturday he goes to the local river to fish with his dad and a neighborhood friend.
-One activity that supports this participation is his ability to perform a deep squat.
+He beams when he mentions that every Saturday he goes to the local river to fish with his dad and his best friend.
+He caught a 16″ trout when swooped in with his fishing net just last week.
+One activity that supports his participation is his ability to perform a deep squat.
 He crouches down every Saturday on a rock overlooking his favorite fishing hole.
 Devin’s impairments , historically, have been tight heel cords, poor central stability (core strength), and poor postural control.

 The Gross Motor Function Measure-66 will be used as a criterion measure to assess Devin’s gross motor progress over the last six months.
 When looking at item 63 on the Gross Motor Function Measure-66 (GMFM-66) it focuses on deep squatting.